SchoolOfCode/project-guidelines/README.md

   - turn the express app into a json api
   - change the folder structure of the react app
 - Decide on any libraries and frameworks you want to use upfront - do research and agree as a team
-- Use GitHub / GitHub classrooms to set up the repos on GitHub
+- We will provide you with empty GitHub classrooms
   - This can be a monorepo or microservice style where each service has it's own repo
 - Push your initial work up to the repos
-- lint rules
-- prettier
+- Align your prettier config to avoid messy merges
-- testing
-- storybook

 ## Tech: Build